Liverpool fan dies 32 years after life-changing injuries at Hillsborough

 “Our collective devastation is overwhelming but so too is the realisation that we were blessed to have had Andrew with us for 32 years since the Hillsborough tragedy.”

+“In the intervening years, Andrew has been a much loved son, brother and uncle,” the family said.

+“He has been supported by his family and a team of dedicated carers, all of whom devoted themselves to him.”

-“We welcome the conclusion of the coroner, Mr Andre Rebello, made today at Liverpool Coroner’s Court, that Andrew was unlawfully killed, making him the 97th fatality of the tragic events that occurred on April 15, 1989.”
+The statement added: “We welcome the conclusion of the coroner, Mr Andre Rebello, made today at Liverpool Coroner’s Court, that Andrew was unlawfully killed, making him the 97th fatality of the tragic events that occurred on April 15, 1989.”

-In the intervening years, Andrew has been a much loved son, brother and uncle.
-He has been supported by his family and a team of dedicated carers, all of whom devoted themselves to him.

-As ever, our thoughts are with all of those affected by Hillsborough.

-We would ask that our privacy is respected at this sad time.

-He was a well-known icon among fans.
+Mr Devine was a well-known icon among fans.

-When Liverpool won the Champions League, In 2019, Liverpool star James Milner paused the team’s open top bus parade outside Devine’s house so that he could show him the trophy.
+When Liverpool won the Champions League in 2019, Liverpool star James Milner paused the team’s open top bus parade outside his house so that he could show him the trophy.

+“Andrew continued to attend matches at Anfield when possible,” the club said.
+“In doing so he defied expectations that he would not survive for six months after the tragedy.”

+The club said the coroner’s ruling provides “a further tragic reminder of the toll that Hillsborough continues to take on all affected by it.”

 Join our new commenting forum